Estimated reading time: 20 minutes

-One week at $20 a day for Wi-Fi that’s $140 dollars plus tax, but worth every penny to Mrs. CBB at the time.
+One week at $20 a day for WiFi that’s 140 dollars plus tax, but worth every penny to Mrs. CBB at the time.

-We didn’t have private room coverage at the time so it was nice to have something other than our conversation to keep our minds occupied when our baby was sleeping
+We didn’t have private room coverage at the time, so it was nice to have something other than our conversation to keep our minds occupied when our baby was sleeping.

-He is hours away from home and there are no relatives in the community to visit him.
-At times breathing is tough for him and he feels like he’s being strangled.
+He is hours away from home, and there are no relatives in the community to visit him.
+At times breathing is harsh for him, and he feels like he’s being strangled.

-We already knew that he was a TV junkie because this is what kept him motivated when he couldn’t get out of bed or off the couch at home.
+We already knew he was a TV junkie because this kept him motivated when he couldn’t get out of bed or off the couch at home.

-Since we hadn’t ever purchased a hospital TV package before I made some phone calls an ultimately talked to a few people.
+Since we hadn’t ever purchased a hospital TV package before, I made some phone calls and ultimately talked to a few people.

-Hospital TV rental Monthly Costs
+Hospital TV Rental Monthly Costs

 How much does hospital TV cost?

-Prices may vary but too much for anyone especially patients with no health benefits that may cover the costs of a hospital TV or anyone who is not in a position to pay $300 plus for a one-month stay.
+Prices may vary, but too much for anyone, especially patients with no health benefits that may cover the costs of a hospital TV or anyone who is not in a position to pay $300 plus for a one-month stay.

-When your body is shutting down on its own but your mind is still alert the last thing you want is to let it go.
+When your body is shutting down on its own, but your mind is still alert, the last thing you want is to let it go.